Familiarize yourself with the jargons of cryptocurrency

 No matter which type of cryptocurrency you invest in, you’ll need to store the all-important private key information somewhere.

 The “somewhere” you store it in is a digital wallet, a must-have part of cryptocurrency investment.
 That “somewhere” can be online storage in a wallet or with a third-party storage service, called an exchange.
-Offline storage on paper or a hardware device is other (many say more prudent) alternatives.
+Offline storage on paper or a hardware device is another (many say more prudent) alternatives.

-Level of a security threat – The longer the device that stores your private key is connected to the internet, the higher is the risk of losing your cryptocurrency investment.
+Level of a security threat – The longer the device that stores your private key is connected to the internet, the higher the risk of losing your cryptocurrency investment.